 Distinct halos can lose mass due to stripping events as a result of interactions with other halos.
-In consequence, the maximum halo circular velocity \vmax\ can significantly decrease.
+In consequence, the maximum halo circular velocity \vmax\ can significantly decrease (this will be discussed in more detail in Lee et al 2016b).
 This reduction in \vmax\ can introduce an extra source of uncertainty when relating galaxies to dark matter halos, since it is expected that stripping would affect halos more significantly than the central galaxies deep inside them.
 Therefore, in the case of stripped halos, the correlation between the present \vmax\ of the halo and galaxy stellar mass/luminosity is not trivial.
 Indeed, \citet{Moster+2010} and \citet{Reddick+2013} found that the highest maximum circular velocity reached along the halo's main progenitor branch, \vpeak, is a better halo proxy for galaxy stellar mass/luminosity.
 For these reasons we find it useful to report the \vpeak--\mvir\ relation in this paper.

 The right panel of Figure \ref{f1} shows the redshift evolution of the highest maximum circular velocity reached along the main progenitor branch, \vpeak, as a function of \mvir\ at $z = 0, 2, 4, 6$ and $8$.
 As for \vmax--\mvir, medians are shown as the solid lines.
 The grey band at $z=0$ is the $68\%$ of the distribution.
 We find that the slope depends more on redshift than for the \vmax--\mvir\ relation.
 The differences in the slopes, especially at lower redshifts, are a consequence of tidal stripping events, as mentioned above.
 On the other hand, we find that the scatter is independent of redshift and mass and of the order of $\sim0.05$ dex, similarly to \vmax--\mvir.